Matt Murray (ice hockey, born 1994): Toronto Maple Leafs

 Shortly after the vetoed trade to the Sabres, rumors began to publicly appear heavily connecting Murray to interest from the rival Toronto Maple Leafs.
 Ultimately the Senators announced on July 11, 2022, that they had traded Murray to the Maple Leafs, along with a third-round pick in 2023 and a seventh-round pick in 2024, in exchange for future considerations.
 The Senators also retained 25% of Murray's salary for the remainder of the contract.
 Leafs general manager Kyle Dubas and coach Sheldon Keefe had both known Murray during his time in the OHL with the Greyhounds and with Leafs starting goaltender Jack Campbell expected to depart in free agency, they settled on Murray as a replacement.

 Murray played the Maple Leafs' season-opening game, a 4–3 loss to the Montreal Canadiens on October 12, 2022, but on October 15 he departed the team's morning skate with groin pain.
 It was subsequently announced that he had suffered an adductor injury and would miss at least four weeks of the regular season.
 He picked up his first Maple Leafs win on November 15, 2022, a 5–2 win against his former team, the Pittsburgh Penguins and his first Maple Leafs shutout on December 6 against the Dallas Stars.
 His season was injury plagued, suffering three major injuries that kept him out of the lineup for significant time, including a concussion on April 2 in a game versus the Detroit Red Wings which caused him to miss the rest of the season.

 On October 9, 2023, it was announced that Murray had undergone bilateral hip surgery, causing him to miss six to eight months.
 He returned in April for a conditioning stint with Toronto's AHL affiliate, the Toronto Marlies.
 Despite not playing a game for the Maple Leafs during the 2023–24 season, Murray signed a one-year extension with the club on July 2, 2024.
 He was placed on waivers and after going unclaimed, assigned to the Marlies for the 2024–25 season.

 After beginning the 2024–25 season with the Marlies, Murray was recalled to the Maple Leafs on December 20, 2024, following an injury to Anthony Stolarz.
 The same day, he made his first NHL start since April 2, 2023, stopping 24 of 27 shots in a 6–3 victory over the Buffalo Sabres.

 Seattle Kraken

 Murray signed with the Seattle Kraken as a free agent on July 1, 2025 with a one-year, $1 million deal for the season.
+He played five games with the Kraken, where he went 0-2-1 with a 2.21 GAA and a 0.922 save percentage.
+He was placed on injured reserve November 18, 2025, and was reactivated March 10, 2026.
+He became an unrestricted free agent at the end of the season.